 As autos contain ruderalis genes, they are more robust than other marijuana plants.
-Remember, they are based on plants that could grow in the harsh Russian weather conditions.
-If there is a power outage, a typical cannabis plant will have its flowering and growth phases interrupted.
+Remember, they are based on plants that could grow in harsh Russian weather conditions.
+A typical cannabis plant will have its flowering and growth phases interrupted if there is a power outage.
 This fact could play havoc with their growth cycle.
 You don’t have this problem with an autoflowering plant.

 There are auto strains with a flowering time of just five weeks!
 Add in a 2-4-week vegetative stage, and you could theoretically grow a strain from seed to harvest in only seven weeks.
 Bubble Kush Auto, for example, is ready to collect 7-8 weeks after sprouting.
 Therefore, you can enjoy multiple harvests each year.

 While varieties of autoflowering strains are getting bigger, you can still find versions that grow to about 40-50cm.
 Consequently, you can plant them in a closet, tent, or even on a balcony!
 You could also hide such a plant in a remote field if the grass is tall enough!
 Also, autos don’t require a ‘support system’ to hold up long branches that could bend or break as the buds get larger.

 There is no need to change your light cycle to a 12-12 schedule.
 Therefore, you can keep a consistent lighting schedule all year round if you wish.
 With this possibility in mind, you can grow auto-flowering plants at different stages in the same room!